 UN and Humanitarian Agencies have a strong regional and country presence, led by Resident Coordinators and Humanitarian Coordinators (UN RC, HC).
 Complementary to this, the WMO has a mature network of RSMCs which have the technical capability to provide advice on hydrometeorological events.
 WMO Regional Climate Centres and Severe Weather Forecasting Programme centres also continue to expand.

-Developing a regional mechanism [USA] of WCM UN and Humanitarian Agencies Advisers may have [Switzerland] benefits such as complementing the work and coordination with the CBT, providing recognized regional focal points for the UN and Humanitarian Agencies and outreaching to Members for the required support and advice.
-This regional approach may [Switzerland] help develop a cadre of experts who understand the regional hydrometeorological risks and vulnerabilities and develop an increased knowledge of UN and Humanitarian operation and policy development.
+Developing a regional mechanism of WCM UN and Humanitarian Agencies Advisers may have benefits such as complementing the work and coordination with the CBT, providing recognized regional focal points for the UN and Humanitarian Agencies and outreaching to Members for the required support and advice.
+This regional approach may help develop a cadre of experts who understand the regional hydrometeorological risks and vulnerabilities and develop an increased knowledge of UN and Humanitarian operation and policy development.

-To fully assess the benefits [SEC] the WCM Implementation Plan proposes the completion of a Feasibility Study.
+To fully assess the benefits the WCM Implementation Plan proposes the completion of a Feasibility Study.
 This study will address: